ashish-saha/Directed-Undirected-graph/README.md

 The command is

-    java GraphMainClass UndirectedGraph.txt k l    //for maximul ckique input k and l as 0
+    java GraphMainClass UndirectedGraph.txt k l    //for maximal ckique input k and l as 0

 Sample output when k = 2 and l = 1